 Entergy New Orleans, Inc.

-DRAFT

 Entergy Services, Inc.

-May 6, 2016
+July 13, 2016

 APPENDIX C-2

 Preliminary Due Diligence List (Existing Resources)

 Bidders that intend to submit a proposal in the RFP based upon an Existing Resource must provide a comprehensive response to each question set forth in this Appendix C-2.
 Bidders should respond to any question that does not apply to the proposed existing resource with an “N/A” or “not applicable.”
 Bidders must respond to each question by 5:00 pm CPT on the Proposal Submission Deadline.
 Bidders are required to submit their response to the questions below in writing in such a way that clearly identifies the question to which each response pertains, and then provide the response via electronic mail or express delivery to the RFP Administrator.